dewy413/Scrappy/Resources/Journal.md

 # 11/15/2022

 Back to working on this.
 I relaxed a good amount this weekend, but I am ready to present today.
+I have hit my first wall which is a little bit concerning, but I will work on fixing it.
+I need to do a good amount of research on what XPath is and how it works.
+It seems to be the best way to search for elements on a webpage, which I have been using.
+There is just so much to it.